← Back to home

 Is Appwrite better than GitHub?

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-GitHub is currently shipping more aggressively (velocity 10.0 vs 6.3), with 0 editorial sparks in the last 30 days against 1.
+Appwrite and GitHub are shipping at a similar cadence (velocity 10.0 vs 10.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other DevOps products to evaluate alongside.

 What are the best alternatives to Appwrite?